gifra002/waterproof/README.md

 Since I am a self made programmer may be software I made it is not surely not optimized.
 However, I believe that are valuable I wold like to share to improve the programs as structure optimization.
 Valuable programs I have are 1) General heat exchangers monitoring, 2) Exaust steam condenser, 3) Cooling tower performance To start I put the program "WaterProof HX"
+Note: the Access database HX must be  in the folder c:\Program Files\WaterProof HX